forge-55/bunkeros/docs/features/laptop-touchpad.md

 - MacBook-style reverse scrolling is enabled by default
 - To disable: Comment out `natural_scroll enabled` in `~/.config/sway/config`

+**Note:** Natural scrolling applies only to the touchpad.
+TrackPoint uses traditional scrolling by default (like a mouse), as these are different input paradigms.
+You can configure each independently if desired.

 ### Middle-Click Emulation
 - Click left and right buttons simultaneously for middle-click
 - Useful for opening links in new tabs